jckuri/Control_and_Trajectory_Tracking/README.md

 make
 ```

-Make the project `pid_controller`.
+Make the project `pid_controller`.<br/>
 ```
 cd ..
 cmake .
 make
 ```

-Run the Carla Simulator in another terminal:
+Run the Carla Simulator in another terminal:<br/>
 ```
 cd /opt/carla-simulator/
 sh CarlaUE4.sh
 ```

 In the previous terminal where we made the projects, go to the folder `nd013-c6-control-starter/project`.
-Compile and run the project.
+Compile and run the project.<br/>
 ```
 cd ..
 sh compile_pid_controller.sh
 sh run_main_pid.sh
 ```

-Then the following window must appear indicating that you have successfully installed and run the project:
+Then the following window must appear indicating that you have successfully installed and run the project:<br/>

 **Screenshot after successfully installing and running the default code without behavior**<br/>
 ![Screenshot after successfully installing and running the default code](/images/screenshot_01.png)

+If this window does not appear and errors appear instead, it means that some **Installation Steps** or some **Installation Prerequisites** were skipped.
+Please, read the instructions carefully.
+Perhaps the instructions in the **Installation Prerequisites** are not comprehensive and there are some missing libraries.
+If so, google about "how to install <the missing libraries>" in the error messages.<br/>

 # answers.txt